tiboleemans/loppem-react-app/functions/README.md

 * lastNameParent
 * email

-A successfull respnose returns `HTTP201` and the following sample response, which contains the unique document from the database collection.
+A successfull response returns `HTTP201` and the following sample response, which contains the unique document from the database collection.
 ```json
 {
   "id": "zFKw5akYMopLmRxO4aom"